ga-wdi-boston/js-basics-1-assessment/README.md

 ```

 What are the values of these expressions?
 Explain your answers.

-weather = "sunny"; means that weather is assigned a value of "sunny".
+1) a variable called weather has been declared

-weather === "sunny" means that the variable weather evaluates to "sunny"
+2) the variable weather has been assigned to "sunny"
+3) weather has been evaluated to "sunny" (strict equality)

 ## Question 5